kindlytree/ai/README.md

-# ai learning and traing articles and codes
+# AI learning and traing articles and codes

 The goal of this reposistory is to summarize the AI technologies and implementations.